Leaving the Circus Tent

 Lockwood is no stranger to the Democratic Party of Oregon.
 The political party put together an attack memo on the former Oregon Senate Republican spokesperson and strategist titled “Republican Mouthpiece, Fear Mongering Twitter Bully.”
 The report was distributed when he left his communications position with the Oregon Senate Republicans to briefly run public relations for Republican Knute Buehler’s unsuccessful 2018 gubernatorial campaign.

-The memo has a photo of Lockwood wearing a tank top with “Stop Being Poor” written on it, which former reality star and hotel heiress Paris Hilton once infamously wore, striking a pose very similar to her with his arms stretched out.
+The memo has a photo of Lockwood wearing a tank top with “Stop Being Poor” written on it, which former reality star and hotel heiress Paris Hilton wore in an altered image, striking a pose very similar to her with his arms stretched out.

 Lockwood tells Eugene Weekly that he’s been cast as a right-wing villain, but if you look at the issues, he’s not right wing; he’s aggressive.
 He adds that beating on Democrats when they deserve it isn’t “right wing.”